rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 HDMI CEC HAL implementation is expected to released under the Apache License 2.0.

-## Build Requirements
+### Build Requirements

-`HDMI CEC` HAL source code must build into a shared library and must be named as `libRCECHal.so`.
+`HDMI` `CEC` HAL source code must build into a shared library and must be named as `libRCECHal.so`.

 ### Variability Management

 Any changes in the APIs should be reviewed and approved by the component architects.

-## Platform or Product Customization
+### Platform or Product Customization

 None

-# Interface API Documentation
+## Interface API Documentation

-## Theory of operation and key concepts
+### Theory of operation and key concepts

-The caller is expected to have complete control over the life cycle of the `HDMI CEC` HAL component.
+The caller is expected to have complete control over the life cycle of the `HDMI` `CEC` HAL.

-1. Initialize the HAL using function: `HdmiCecOpen()` before making any other API calls.
+1. Initialize the `HAL` using function: `HdmiCecOpen()` before making any other API calls.
 This call also discovers the physical address based on the connection topology.
 In case of source devices, `HdmiCecOpen()` should initiate the logical address discovery as part of this routine.
 In case of sink devices, logical address will be fixed and set using the `HdmiCecAddLogicalAddress()` API.
 If `HdmiCecOpen()` call fails, the HAL should return the respective error code, so that the caller can retry the operation.

 2. Once logical address and physical address are assigned, the caller will be able to send and receive the respective `CEC` messages.

-2.1.
-For asynchronous receive operations, use the callback function: `HdmiCecSetRxCallback()`. the caller must register a callback after initialisation.
+  - For asynchronous receive operations, use the callback function: `HdmiCecSetRxCallback()`. the caller must register a callback after initialisation.

-2.2.
-For synchronous transmit, use the function: `HdmiCecTx()`.
+  - For synchronous transmit, use the function: `HdmiCecTx()`.

-2.3.
-For asynchronous transmit, use the function: `HdmiCecTxAsync()`.
+  - For asynchronous transmit, use the function: `HdmiCecTxAsync()`.
 The caller must register a callback via `HdmiCecSetTxCallback()` in order to receive the status or acknowledgement.

 3. De-intialise the HAL using the function: `HdmiCecClose()`